rhianeKobar/rhianeKobar/README.md

 <h2 id="Skillset">Skillset</h2>

-Like many Maker's Alumni, I consider myself language agnostic and I'm eager to work with many tools and languages, however the following are what I'm most familiar with:
+Like many Maker's Alumni, I consider myself language agnostic and I'm eager to work with new tools and languages, however the following are what I'm most familiar with for now:

 ![HTML5](https://img.icons8.com/color/48/000000/html-5--v1.png)